 - Some could not read and said the mass from memory, they did not preach sermons; education of the clergy needed improvement;

 - Celibacy of clergy an issue and marriage of clergy was desired, in part because celibacy was not being followed and in part because some of the apostles were married;

-- Mass was re-sacrificing Jesus, instead a remembrance of his death was though to be more correct as Jesus could only be sacrificed once;
+- Mass was re-sacrificing Jesus, instead a remembrance of his death was thought to be more correct as Jesus could only be sacrificed once;

 - Lay people received communion in bread only; the right to receive communion in both kinds (bread and wine) was desired and seen as the Biblical practise;

 - Arguments over the theology of the presence of Christ in the bread and wine (transubstantiation, real presence, and receptionism [present when believer has faith]); and

 - People debated, What constitutes the true church?
 Having the correct doctrine?
 Being in succession to the Apostles?